-The increase of \$3.4 million in other expense, net, was attributable primarily to the final remeasurement of the preferred stock warrant liability upon our IPO which resulted in the recognition of a \$3.7 million loss and, to a lesser extent, to increased interest expense from an additional \$2.0 million in outstanding borrowings.
-See Note 3, Summary of Significant Accounting Policies, and Note 10, Convertible Preferred Stock Warrants and Common Stock Warrants, included in this Quarterly Report on Form 10-Q for details regarding the final remeasurement of the preferred stock warrant liability.
+The increase of \$3.8 million in other expense, net, was due to a \$3.1 million increase in expense related to the remeasurement of the preferred stock warrant liability due to a final remeasurement upon our IPO, \$0.2 million in prepayment fees in connection with this early extinguishment of debt and the write-off of \$0.3 million of unamortized debt issuance costs, and \$0.3 million in increased interest expense due to additional \$2.0 million in outstanding borrowings during 2017 and prior to the repayment of debt.
+This increase was offset by a \$0.1 million increase in interest income due to higher cash balances during the nine months ended September 30, 2017.
+See Note 3, Summary of Significant Accounting Policies, and Note 11, Convertible Preferred Stock Warrants and Common Stock Warrants, included in this Quarterly Report on Form 10-Q for details regarding the final remeasurement of the preferred stock warrant liability.